Check this page often to see everything you need to know about what's happening at CNRC!

 We are collecting food and other items for Open Door Food Pantry in Freehold (drop off during Coffee & Fellowship on the first Sunday of each month or in the church narthex any other Sunday).
 Red text indicates items that are greatly needed.
 Go to their Most Needed List page for the most up-to-date needs and to print the list.

-Raising Hope for Others assembles comfort bags for local hospitals and individuals (drop off during Coffee & Fellowship during the month of February)
+Raising Hope for Others assembles comfort bags for local hospitals and individuals (drop off during Coffee & Fellowship)

 - Salt & Pepper

 - Bread Crumbs - No jumbo sizes please

 - BBQ Sauce